Hallsands: Impact of dredging

+The 1903 storms saw further damage to the London Inn, and other buildings.
+A newer and stronger sea wall was constructed in 1906, to protect the remaining 25 cottages which housed 93 inhabitants.

+January 1917 storm

+On Friday 26 January 1917 the fishermen, noting the weather and tide, hauled the boats high onto the village's street and battened them down, and children were moved to a nearby cottage.
+A combination of easterly gales and exceptionally high tides breached Hallsands' defences.
+Eyewitnesses indicated "the seas came tumbling in, shaking everything all to pieces.
+We became greatly alarmed", the gales increased, with walls coming down, and waves going over the house rafters.
+It was reported the 'sea came down the chimney'.
+By midnight, four houses were gone and none were intact; and in the morning, the beach strewn with house timbers and furniture.
+The next high tide of Monday 28 January 1917 broke the sea walls and the village was effectively destroyed.

-On 26 January 1917, a combination of easterly gales and exceptionally high tides breached Hallsands' defences, and by the end of that year only one house remained habitable.
-The villagers' fight for compensation took seven years.
+By the end of that year only one house remained habitable, the highest-located house of the Prettejohn family.
+The resulting inquiry found dredging was at fault, but refused to release the report to the public at the time.
+The villagers' fight for compensation took seven years; the £6,000 also felt to be inadequate.
+A decision was made not to reconstruct the village where it stood.

-According to Pathe News newsreel footage from 1960, the last inhabitant of the village was Mrs. Elizabeth Prettejohn.
+According to Pathe News newsreel footage from 1960, the last inhabitant of the village was Mrs Elizabeth Prettejohn (1884–1964).

+The village has been a case study for coastal erosion by dredging.

 Present day

 The site of the old village at South Hallsands is closed off to the public, although South Hams District Council has built a viewing platform, which is accessed from the track below Prospect House Apartments (formerly Trout's Hotel).
 Two houses remained intact and were used as holiday homes.

-In May 2012, the access road, viewing platform and the two houses were affected by a 200 tonne landslide, leading to the houses being evacuated and the affected area cordoned off.
+In May 2012, the access road, viewing platform and the two houses were affected by a 200 tonne landslide, leading to the houses being evacuated and the affected area cordoned off which now prevents access to the platform.

 The beach at North Hallsands (also known as "Greenstraight") is the only one at Hallsands.
 The beach below the old village no longer exists, having been removed by the previous dredging and repeated storms.
 In 2016 the beach at North Hallsands was reported to have been washed away by storms, leaving only a peat underlay which contains the remnants of a petrified forest.
 However, this is part of a regular natural cycle which occurs every few years, as are the more frequent episodes where the shingle from North Hallsands is removed by the scouring action of the local sea currents, deposited at other parts of the bay and then eventually returned by the same process.

 There are no plans to restore the sea defences at North Hallsands or protect the few houses at possible risk as South Hams Council has had a policy of no intervention since 2002.